Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Experiments

 The comparison results are presented in Figure~\ref{fig:efficiency}.
-From the figure, we have the following observations: (i) Our proposed \model \ is nearly as efficient as the simplest MMoE model and on par with STEM in terms of efficiency.
-While maintaining the same inference time as these models, our model incorporates high-order graph information, which significantly enhances the performance of multi-task recommendation. (ii) Our model has a much shorter inference time compared with traditional graph-based multi-task models.
-MoGENet requires almost four times the inference time of our model, indicating that our approach to integrating high-order graph information is far more efficient, enabling faster and more responsive multi-task recommendations, which is of great significance for real-time applications in large-scale recommendation systems.
+From the figure, we have the following observations: (i) \model \ is nearly as efficient as the simplest expert-based model and on par with STEM in terms of efficiency.
+While maintaining the same inference time as these models, our model incorporates high-order graph information, which significantly enhances the performance of multi-task recommendation. (ii) \model \ has a much shorter inference time compared to graph-based models.
+Specifically, on the Taobao dataset, \model's inference time is 55.83\% faster than POGCN, 72.64\% faster than MoGENet and 45.13\% faster than MMoCEG.
+On the QK-article dataset, \model \ achieves an improvement of 56.31\%, 80.49\%, and 35.58\% respectively.
+This shows that our approach to integrating high-order graph information is much more computationally efficient, enabling faster and more responsive recommendations. (iii) Among all the models, those without expert networks (MacGNN, ESMM) have the fastest inference speed, as the main source of inference time comes from the expert architecture.